maijake/devcc/1-architecture/README.md

 ## Architectural Requirements

-Initial list on high level.

-### ARCH-1: Fast feedback
+(Not in any particular order)

 ### ARCH-1: Unit tests are running continuously in Dev.
-Env
+Environment

 ### ARCH-2: Acceptance test can be run without CI-environment